ItsLukeSter/BreadBotForDiscord/README.md

 # BreadBotForDiscord Bot Template

-Follow these steps to get your own instance of Bread Bot running:
+Follow these steps to get your own instance of bread.bot running:
 1. Create the Bot Application

 Go to the Discord Developer Portal by clicking [here.](https://discord.com/developers/applications)